Amina J. Mohammed: Personal life

-The Amina Mohammed Skills Acquisition
+The Amina Mohammed Skills Acquisition Centre

 The Amina Mohammed Skills Acquisition Centre which is located along the Gombe bye-pass was constructed by the SDGs in partnership with the Government of Gombe in order to honour the Deputy Secretary General of the United Nations, Hajiya Amina Mohammed's contributions to social, political and cultural boundaries.
-The skills acquisition centre named after her seeks to offer instrument for economic empowerment and to also cover for various life-skills trainings for young people in many areas of life.
+The skills acquisition centre named after her seeks to offer instruments for economic empowerment and also to provide various life-skills trainings for young people in many areas of life.